 Advanced Placement (AP) courses provide a multitude of benefits.
-Not only do they train and hone important skills, but they give an opportunity to earn college credit at a significantly reduced cost.
+Not only do they train and hone important skills and help you pass AP computer science principles exam, but they give an opportunity to earn college credit at a significantly reduced cost.
 Taking a course is a sure-fire way to ensure prospective students enter their formative college years with a head-start.
 The last few decades have seen a huge shift in the importance of CS for all sectors of employment.
 Indeed, CS is no longer a stand-alone subject, it is a crucial area for almost any career.
 Marketing is now digital marketing, banking is now online banking; even those who prefer the arts benefit from being digitally savvy.
 Among the academic disciplines, there has been a proliferation of ‘computational’ studies, such as computational linguistics, computational biology, and computational physics.
 With this in mind, the benefits of taking an AP Computer Science course are evident.
 Yet the two AP courses have tangible, meaningful differences.
 Before enlisting on a course, students should take time to research the options and ensure they choose wisely.

 What are the options?